truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/_index.md

 ---
 title: "System Settings"
-description: "Tutorials for configuring the system management options in the System Settings area of the TrueNAS SCALE web interface."
+description: "Tutorials for configuring the system management options in the System Settings area of the TrueNAS web interface."
 geekdocCollapseSection: true
 weight: 14
 related: false